 CHCF would like to thank the Stockton Heat for their donations of toy Zambonis, bobble heads and Stockton Heat game tickets.
 CHCF would like to also thank the Stockton Kings for their organization’s generous donation of 400 Stockton Kings hats.

-Submitted by Lieutenant Wilona Lewis
+Submitted by Lt.
+Wilona Lewis

 CTF, SVSP help feed 60 families, provide gifts for kids